-The course grade will be calculated based on four equally-weighted homework exercises (15% each).
-These will provide you with data and ask you to provide a (brief!) analysis.
+The course grade will be calculated based on nine equally-weighted homework exercises.
+These will provide you with data and ask you to provide a (brief!) analysis using the frameworks we will cover in class.

 Students are permitted (encouraged, even!) to collaborate on homework exercises, but you must hand in your own assignment that is reflective of your own understanding: no direct copies or jointly authored assignments are allowed.
 If you do collaborate, please list at the top of your assignment all of the people you've collaborated with.